In this post, learn how I eliminated my Silent Reflux quickly and easily with a few supplements designed to address the root cause.

 In addition to the more common symptoms listed above, the following complications can manifest in cases of extended silent reflux.

-- Hoarseness / Pain When Speaking – A hoarse voice is often one of the first symptoms that LPR sufferers experience as the larynx (voice box) is very close to the esophagus and consequently has higher exposure to potential reflux.
-In fact, Laryngitis or inflammation of the larynx is a common complication as the stomach contents and gases hit the Layrnx first, before spreading into the airways.
+- Hoarseness / Pain When Speaking – A hoarse voice is often one of the first symptoms that LPR sufferers experience.
+This, as the larynx (voice box) is very close to the esophagus and consequently has higher exposure to potential reflux.

 - Asthma-Like Symptoms – Asthma is a common initial misdiagnosis, this is because stomach contents aspirate into the airways, prompting an immune response that mimics asthma

 - Chronic Cough and Throat Clearing – Often times this can be a non-productive cough.
 LPR can irritate your mucus membranes which can also stimulate coughing and throat clearing.
-Quite often, silent reflux sufferers are mis-diagnosed as there are countless diseases that can cause a cough
+Quite often, silent reflux sufferers are mis-diagnosed as having another respiratory disease like asthma or sleep apnea.

 - Post Nasal Drip – Post nasal drip and mucous production is your body’s natural response to protect sensitive tissues in your nasal cavity and esophagus (throat) from acid and acid vapors.
 This can result in excessive mucus in your throat and airways.